Shower approach in the simulation of ion scattering from solids: The simulation procedure

-As shown at the right-hand side of Fig.~\ref{Fig1}, a similar procedure can be used for the simulation of the yield of recoiled atoms.
-When an ion crosses a lattice site occupied by an atom of the considered species, a shower of recoils is emitted.
-The ``hot" region selects now the atom displacements which result in emission of recoiled atoms within the chosen cone.
-One additional recoil atom is sent by sampling the remaining part of the Gaussian distribution of atomic positions.
-This recoil, in turn, is allowed to produce new recoils, as in the case of the primary ion, and also scattering showers.
-The trajectory of the impinging primary ion is followed further with the atom displacement drawn according to the total Gaussian distribution.
-To describe the whole cascade we consider also recoils produced by the ions in showers (not allowed to produce new showers).
-The result of these many possibilities is a strongly developed tree of the cascade.
+A similar procedure can be used for the simulation of the yield of recoiled atoms.
+When the ion crosses a lattice site occupied by an atom of the considered species, a ``shower" of recoiled atoms is emitted.
+The ``hot" region (see the right-hand side of Fig.~\ref{Fig1}) selects now those atom displacements which result in emission of recoiled atoms within the chosen cone.
+To account for all possibilities of recoiling, one additional recoil atom is emitted by sampling the remaining part of the Gaussian distribution.
+The resulting recoil is allowed to produce new recoils, analogously as the ion itself, and also scattering showers.
+Then, the trajectory of the ion is followed further with the atom displacement drawn according to the total Gaussian distribution.
+To describe the whole cascade, we consider also recoils produced by the recoiled atoms in showers.
+The result of these many possibilities is a strongly developed tree of cascade.
 Since all particles in the cascades have similar histories of collisions, the treatment using a recursive algorithm turns out to be very efficient.